genzellab/UMAP/utils/README.md

 •	_plot_density_ (formerly plot_binary) Takes as an input a binary vector indicating if the ripples meet some criteria.
 For example, do the ripples belong to Rat 9?
 The output is a density plot in the UMAP embedding.

 •	_significant_pixels_: list of 2-d arrays of significant pixels for each feature. list of indices of significant datapoints for each feature

+•	_strcmp_: Function to compare strings with numpy arrays.
+Output is a binary vector with 1 if the string matches.

+•	_binary_feature_: Returns a vector with True or False values indicating if a ripple meets some criteria.
+Usually used after strcmp.